• Skip to main content

 The basic biscuit dough has just two ingredients

-We told y’all about this a while back when we made Asiago Cheese and Black Pepper Biscuits.
-We decided to put Nathalie Dupree’s claim to the test that good biscuits could be made with just self-rising flour and heavy cream.
+We told y'all about this a while back when we made Asiago Cheese and Black Pepper Biscuits.
+The same two ingredients are in Cinnamon Biscuits as well.
+We decided to put Nathalie Dupree's claim to the test that good biscuits could be made with just self-rising flour and heavy cream.

 We wanted ours to be more interesting than plain biscuits, so we amped up the flavor with the Asiago cheese and black pepper.
 Lo and behold, they turned out awesome!

-This time we thought “why not use those same two basic ingredients and add different flavors?”
-We know a lot of y’all love your Mexican Cornbread so we are really taking on a challenge to come up with a biscuit with those flavors that you’ll love too.
-We think we knocked it out of the park, and hope you do too!
+This time we thought "why not use those same two basic ingredients and add different flavors?"
+We know a lot of y'all love your Mexican Cornbread so we are really taking on a challenge to come up with a biscuit with those flavors that you'll love too.
+We think we knocked it out of the park with these biscuits with cheese, jalapeno and corn!

 mexican biscuits stacked in pyramid